301 vs 302 Redirects: What They Are & When To Use Them

 This means that you may experience a temporary drop in rankings or traffic until the new change is understood by search engines.

-When used correctly, 302 redirects shouldn’t impact your SEO whatsoever given they only indicate a temporary change.
+When used correctly, 302 redirects shouldn’t impact your SEO whatsoever as they only indicate a temporary change.

 To summarise, here’s a helpful list of how 301 redirects can impact your SEO:

-• 301 redirects reduce 404 errors which is a good thing
+• 301 redirects reduce 404 errors, providing a better overall user experience.

-• 301 redirects will temporarily impact your rankings & traffic
+• 301 redirects will temporarily impact your rankings & traffic, so be mindful when implementing them on your site.

-Conversely, here’s how 302 redirects may impact your SEO:
+Conversely, here’s how 302 redirects may or may not impact your SEO:

 • Search engines will keep the original URL in their index

-Essentially, 302 redirects don’t impact your SEO but 301 redirects will and they must be implemented correctly, which leads us to our next point.
+Essentially, 302 redirects don’t impact your SEO but 301 redirects will and they must be implemented correctly and carefully.

 How To Implement 301 & 302 Redirects Correctly